ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ##### `refresh`

 The `refresh` action refetches data from data point the `src` attribute points to.
-It ignores the browser cache.
+This action will make a network request bypassing the browser's caching mechanisms.

 [example preview="inline" playground="true" imports="amp-bind"]